Yashemabeth/coding_bootcamp/README.md

-# THis s the classroom repository
+# This is the classroom repository